A Cheese Lover's Guide: French - Italian - Spanish Cheeses

 French cheese varieties, Italian cheese production, Spanish cheese flavors

-It is difficult to determine which specific culture or civilization was the first to produce cheese, as cheese-making likely emerged independently in various regions of the world.
+It is difficult to determine which culture or civilization was the first to produce cheese, as cheese-making likely emerged independently in various world regions.
 Evidence of early cheese production has been found in different parts of the world, including the Middle East, Europe, and Central Asia.

 One of the earliest recorded instances of cheese-making comes from ancient Sumerians in Mesopotamia (present-day Iraq) around 4,000 BCE.
-Cheese-making was also practiced in ancient Egypt, Greece, and Rome, with each civilization contributing to the development and refinement of cheese-making techniques.
+Cheese-making was also practiced in ancient Egypt, Greece, and Rome, with each civilization contributing to developing and refining cheese-making techniques.

 History and Sources of French, Italian, and Spanish Cheeses: